-Leveraging our proprietary Trimer-Tag[©] technology platform and R&D capabilities, we have established a robust product pipeline with multiple promising innovative vaccine, novel immuno-oncology, and Fc-fusion product candidates.
+Leveraging the Trimer-TagTM technology platform and R&D capabilities, we have established a robust product pipeline with multiple promising innovative vaccine, novel immuno-oncology, and Fc-fusion product candidates.
 We are committed to empowering the global population with a healthier future by delivering novel vaccines and biologic therapies.
 We believe that our pragmatic approach to product development, rooted in a foundation of agile, collaborative and visionary thinking, enables us to rapidly identify and create trimeric fusion proteins at scale, addressing vast populations in need.
-In the span of about one year, we have quickly leveraged our proprietary Trimer-Tag[©] technology platform to develop a COVID-19 vaccine candidate that is now in the pivotal Phase 2/3 clinical trial.
-In addition to the current acute need, we continue to leverage the Trimer-Tag[©] technology platform by exploring vaccine development in rabies, RSV, influenza, and HIV.
+In early 2020, we quickly leveraged the Trimer-TagTM technology platform to develop a COVID-19 vaccine candidate, and by September 2021, we obtained results from our global pivotal Phase 2/3 COVID-19 vaccine candidate clinical trial.
+In addition to the current acute need, we continue to leverage the Trimer-TagTM technology platform by exploring vaccine development in rabies, RSV, influenza, and HIV.

-We also remain committed to developing novel drugs to treat other life-threatening diseases, such as certain cancers and autoimmune disorders.
-Through our proprietary Trimer-Tag© technology platform, we are able to develop therapeutics aimed at naturally trimerization-dependent targets, such as TNFSF targets which are involved in extrinsic apoptosis, immune co-stimulation, and inflammation.
-Our Trimer-Tag® oncology product candidates, SCB-313 and a 4-1BB agonist, have demonstrated pre-clinical efficacy and provide novel promising approaches with the potential to address significant unmet medical needs.
+We also remain committed to developing novel drugs to treat other diseases, such as certain cancers and autoimmune disorders.
+Through the Trimer-TagTM technology platform, we are able to develop therapeutics aimed at naturally trimerization-dependent targets, such as TNFSF targets which are involved in extrinsic apoptosis, immune co-stimulation, and inflammation.
+Our Trimer-TagTM oncology product candidates, SCB-313 and a 4-1BB agonist, have demonstrated pre-clinical efficacy and provide novel promising approaches with the potential to address significant unmet medical needs.